-Ask some how to use hair rollers and they'll physically recoil.
-They seem dated and needless when we have the technology of curling tongs, but there are two big reasons that's wrong.
+Ask anyone to use hair rollers and they'll physically recoil.
+They seem dated and needless when we have the technology of curling tongs, but there are two big reasons that is wrong.
 Firstly, for anyone with fine hair, a few heated rollers around the hairline and on top of the head can work wonders in the mornings while you're applying your makeup.
 Even if you don't have fine hair, they can fake the look of a blow-dry without the need for an inconvenient hair appointment.

 Secondly, curly hair is back.
 And those long foam rollers can create a very impressive '80s curl without the damage of a heated tool.
 Don't believe us?
-Look at the rollers in these models' hair at Paris Haute Couture Week, and then look at the finished hair 'do—curly, right?
+Look at the rollers in these models' hair at Paris Haute Couture Week.

 "Velcro rollers will give a gentle set to already blow-dried hair," explains Carlo.
 "Unless you apply heat with a hair dryer after they're in place, they won't actually change the hair texture.